Software Alternatives, Accelerators & Startups

 Social recommendations and mentions

-Based on our record, Tailwind UI should be more popular than GitLab.
-It has been mentiond 212 times since March 2021.
+Tailwind UI might be a bit more popular than GitLab.
+We know about 213 links to it since March 2021 and only 144 links to GitLab.
 We are tracking product recommendations and mentions on various public social media platforms and blogs.
 They can help you identify which product is more popular and what people think of it.

 • Ask HN: Link to interactively learn UI/Typography design

 Studying existing component systems is a great starting point.
 You have to imitate and respect the systems that already exist before you can innovate on new things from scratch.
 I'd recommend starting by reading, building with, and imitating the most well-known frameworks for some personal projects.
-You can also find some good Figma projects to get started with on each of these. https://tailwindui.com/. - Source: Hacker News / 10 months ago
+You can also find some good Figma projects to get started with on each of these. https://tailwindui.com/. - Source: Hacker News / almost 2 years ago

 • Session and User Registration in PHP

 There's https://tailwindui.com/?ref=top, from the Tailwind CSS people.
 They come with a "HTML" mode, which I think means no JS.
 But if you need interactivity, on the web it has to be JS, because that's the only thing that can manipulate the DOM.
-The alternative would be something like a server-updated Canvas where the UI is done outside of the DOM and not in the client, but even that would need some JS shims just... - Source: Hacker News / 11 months ago
+The alternative would be something like a server-updated Canvas where the UI is done outside of the DOM and not in the client, but even that would need some JS shims just... - Source: Hacker News / about 2 years ago

 • How to Use Tailwind CSS for Your Ruby On Rails Project

-If you want to learn more, you can access many ready-to-use templates and components thanks to Tailwind's vibrant community, and products such as TailwindUI (from Tailwind's creators). - Source: dev.to / 12 months ago
+If you want to learn more, you can access many ready-to-use templates and components thanks to Tailwind's vibrant community, and products such as TailwindUI (from Tailwind's creators). - Source: dev.to / about 2 years ago

 View more